qrx10/qrx10.github.io/_pages/about.md

 My research interests lie in applied mechanics, where I apply experimental, numerical, and analytical methods to solve mechanics problems.
 I am particularly intrigued by interdisciplinary studies in MEMS, which involve integrating electrical and mechanical components with physics knowledge.
 My goal is to contribute to the development of innovative and efficient micro-scale devices.

 In my spare time, I love to play football and watch football games.
 I also love to write some fun articles which you can see some in my [blog](/blog/).
-If you want to know more about me, welcome to have a look at my (CV)[\cv\] and (gallery)[\gallery].
+If you want to know more about me, welcome to have a look at my (CV)[/cv/] and (gallery)[/gallery/].